johnvanbreda/indicia-docs/introduction/introduction.rst

 * Easily download data as spreadsheets or NBN Exchange format
 * Access data via spatial web services direct from a GIS application or Google Earth.
-* Can be integrated into many existing websites or build a complete site using Indicia along with the power of `Drupal <http://drupal.org>`_.
 * Support for multi-lingual websites - build forms in any language or even to support multiple languages.
+* Can be integrated into most existing websites or build a complete site using Indicia along with the power of `Drupal <http://drupal.org>`_.
+* Use Instant Indicia to provide a rapid installation of an online recording website with simple configuration, whilst retaining the full flexibility of Indicia.
-* All this with no software fees
+* All this whilst free and open source no software fees and all developments on Indicia are provided to the community to benefit all.